Disalee/L.I.S.A.AI/README.md

 ![BLΛƆKPIИK(JPG)](https://user-images.githubusercontent.com/65157905/113273885-5e276580-92dd-11eb-82b4-1634bb40a267.jpg)

-Yes, I will continue to use pictures of Lisa and other BLACKPINK girls.
+Yes, I will continue to use pictures of Lisa and the other BLACKPINK girls.